browserengineering/book/book/scripts.md

     That means you will need some kind of queue to remember the requests you need to make (once the current script is done running) and the handlers to call afterwards.

-[^1]: For examples, games are usually written in C or C++ to take
-    advantage of high-speed graphics, but include a scripting language to make it easier to implement the actual plot of the game.

-[^2]: Or, I sometimes get errors due to file ownership problems on
-    Linux.

-[^3]: You could also attempt to follow along using another JS
-    interpreter.
-But fair warning: the browser implementations are all incredibly difficult to install and use.

-[^4]: The code should run without crashing, but you won\'t see any
-    results because of course we just got rid of the `print` statement.

-[^5]: If you\'re using Python 2, for some reason, you\'ll need to write
-    a little wrapper function around `print` instead.

 [^6]: Have you noticed that we now have a half-dozen of these functions?
     If our selector language was richer, like if it supported attribute